leezhenghui/hello-springcloud/README.md

 [chroot](http://man7.org/linux/man-pages/man2/chroot.2.html) is an operation that allows a system to change the root directory for current processes and its children

+The chroot is a basic form of isolation at the filesystem level, with the name of the program being an abbreviation for “change root”.
+Essentially it changes the root of the filesystem for a one process and all child processes under it.

+> Alternatively, We can take another approach - `pivot_root`, however.
+We can copy an entire root filesystem to a new location and set the root there.
+This is `pivot_root`.
+>
+> The pivot_root does the following:
+>
+> Let’s you specify an old and new root directory
+> Copy the files from the old root directory into the new root directory
+> Make the new root directory the current root
+> This leaves the old root untouched, should any files need to be accessed.

 ##### chroot vs. namespace